A.A. Milne

 A.A.
 Milne Biography

-• Milne's son, Christopher Robin, served as the inspiration for the character Christopher Robin in the Pooh stories.
+• Milne's only son, Christopher Robin, inspired the central character in Pooh’s adventures.

 Frequently Asked Questions (FAQs)